PaulRitsche/DeepACSA/README.md

 ## Whats new?

 With version 0.3.1, we included new models for the m. vastus lateralis (VL) and m. rectus femoris (RF) and added manual image labelling and mask inspection to the GUI.
-Take a look at our documentation LINK to see more details and the result of the model comparisons.
+Take a look at our [documentation (https://deepacsa.readthedocs.io/en/latest/news.html)] to see more details and the result of the model comparisons.

 ## Quickstart